Alberta Mortgage Payment Calculator

-Our Alberta mortgage calculator takes all of your taxes, regulations, and fees into account when calculating your monthly payments and mortgage amounts.
-Some of these taxes and rules are federally regulated and are therefore consistent across Canada, but many are specific Alberta.
+Our Alberta mortgage calculator takes all of your taxes, regulations and fees into account when calculating your monthly payments and mortgage amounts.
+Some of these taxes and rules are federally regulated and are therefore consistent across Canada, but many are specific to Alberta.

 Canada-wide regulations, taxes and fees

-Most mortgage regulations in Canada are set by the federal government, so are the same in Alberta as other provinces and territories.
-These regulations control the rules around minimum down payments, maximum amortization periods, as well as mortgage default insurance (also called CMHC insurance).
+Most mortgage regulations in Canada are set by the federal government, so they are the same in Alberta as in other provinces and territories.
+These regulations control the rules around minimum down payments, maximum amortization periods as well as mortgage default insurance (also called CMHC insurance).
 The Alberta mortgage calculator takes the following federal regulations into account:

 - Maximum amortization periods: 25 years for mortgages with down payments under 20%, or 35 years for mortgages with larger down payments.

-- Purchase of mortgage default insurance: Also called CMHC insurance, this must be purchased on all mortgages with down payments off less than 20%.
+- Purchase of mortgage default insurance: Also called CMHC insurance, this must be purchased on all mortgages with down payments of less than 20%.
 See Ratehub.ca’s CMHC insurance page for more information.

 In addition to Canada-wide regulations, Alberta has its own mortgage rules and fees, as well as specific mortgage rates.
-Unlike many other provinces, Alberta does not charge a land transfer tax on property purchases.
+Unlike almost all other provinces except Saskatchewan, Alberta does not charge a land transfer tax on property purchases.
 Instead, you'll be charged a land title transfer fee.
 This is generally a much lower amount, making Alberta a relatively affordable place to buy property.

 Mortgage rates in Alberta

 Banks and mortgage brokers often charge different mortgage interest rates in different provinces.
 The Alberta payment calculator shows the best mortgage rates in Alberta, taken from Ratehub.ca’s conclusive database of rates across the country.

 Fees and taxes in Alberta